David Cage’s Long History of Racism

 Seriously, the player has to move the controller back and forth to make Jodie towel dry.
 It’s weird.
 I mention this here not to further damage Cage’s credibility, but because it relates to his overall deflection of his former employees’ accusations.
 I will come back to this point later.

-In Beyond: Two Souls, main character Jodie Holmes (played by Page) possesses a variety of psychic powers which enable her to perform any number of superhuman feats.
+In Beyond: Two Souls, main character Jodie Holmes (voiced by and designed in the likeness of Page) possesses a variety of psychic powers which enable her to perform any number of superhuman feats.
 Although she has her own personal conflict to deal with, she continuously finds herself inserted into other people’s and other nation’s affairs, mostly through her work as a US government agent.
 In a demonstration of the white savior complex rivaled by James Cameron’s Avatar or the KONY 2012 campaign, Jodie goes to Somalia to save the country from a ruthless warlord, only to be manipulated by her handlers into killing the country’s democratically elected president.
 This was actually a rare case in which a game pointed a finger US imperialism, and the CIA’s very real history of assassination and regime change.
 For that much, the developers deserve some credit.
 Still, it surely wouldn’t be a proper depiction of Africa without a child soldier for the white hero to rescue along the way.

 In another segment, oddly titled “Navajo”, Jodie comes upon — you guessed it — a Navajo family living on a remote ranch.
 A common trope in entertainment media not written or overseen by indigenous people, is to relegate them to some frozen past, playing up the “mystical” aspects of their culture, while rarely taking on the long-term systemic issues that Native folks have had to deal with into the present.
 They are treated as human relics, only relevant to the present insofar as they can provide some peculiar insight or ancient wisdom.